Properties

 Lake Nakuru National Park makes a fine stop en route south.
 The fully fenced park is a stronghold for both black and white rhinos — if you haven’t seen a rhino yet on the trip, you almost certainly will here.
 The lake itself draws vast flocks of flamingos and pelicans, and the surrounding forest hides leopards, lions, and the rare Rothschild’s giraffe.

-Maasai Mara National Reserve is the centrepiece of the Kenyan leg.
+The Maasai Mara National Reserve is the centrepiece of the Kenyan leg.
 The open grasslands support all of the Big Five year-round, but the reserve transforms between July and October when over 1.5 million wildebeest and zebra pour across the Mara River from Tanzania in the Great Wildebeest Migration — one of the greatest wildlife spectacles on earth.
 Self-driving is permitted inside the reserve, though the park roads can be demanding after rain and navigation without a guide is genuinely tricky.

 🇹🇿 LEG 4: Tanzania — Serengeti & Ngorongoro (Days 12–18)